 Disclaimer: This page is provided as a convenience.
 It is the committee's responsibility to ensure the content is accurate and correct.

-Candidate Committee - Steps
+Organizing a Committee - Steps

-1. Determine your Filing Official (where to file statements/reports)
+1. Determine your Filing Official (where to file statements/reports):

 - St. Clair County Clerk's office: County, city, township, village, school boards, college trustee offices